Marx was a popular American manufacturer of toys and trains founded in 1919 by brothers Louis and David

 Ferdinand.
 J. Strauss Company, a toy manufacturer that produced items for Abraham & Strauss Department

 Stores.
 His energy and enthusiasm helped him to become a manager by the time he was twenty.

 In 1919, Marx had a falling out with Strauss.
 Deciding that it was time to venture out on his own, he

-established Louis Marx & Co., and set up office at 200 Fifth Avenue, in New York City.
+established Louis Marx & Co., and set up office at 200 Fifth Avenue, in New York City, which was known as the toy center.
 Marx

 started his company with virtually nothing.
 He had no money, machinery, products, patents,